 • On a call or video (e.g., “Thanks for joining our webinar.
 Please visit our website for more information.”)

-FAQ: Frequently Asked Questions
+FAQ: Frequently asked questions

 A page on a website dedicated to answering the most common questions your business receives.
 An FAQ page is a helpful resource for your customers and provides SEO benefits.
 Get inspired to create your FAQ page with these examples.

-faq page example from etsy
+faq page example from dallas wedding venue

-KPI: Key Performance Indicator
+KPI: Key performance indicator

 The metrics a business tracks to determine how effectively it is performing towards its goals or objectives.
 Examples of KPIs in marketing may include marketing revenue attribution, marketing qualified leads (MQL), and landing page conversion rates.

-MoM: Month-over-Month
+MoM: Month-over-month

 A timeframe used to compare the performance change from one month to the previous month.

-MQL: Marketing Qualified Lead
+MQL: Marketing qualified lead

 A potential customer that the marketing team has vetted, meets the qualified lead criteria agreed upon by marketing and sales, and is worthy of being passed on to the sales team for lead nurturing.

-NPS: Net Promoter Score
+NPS: Net promoter score

 A metric used to measure customer experience and sentiment towards your brand.
 Learn more about the benefits and how to implement NPS for your small business.